MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/change-the-hold-duration-for-an-inactive-mailbox.md

 Dadurch werden die Elemente im inaktiven Postfach unbegrenzt beibehalten oder bis der Haltebereich entfernt oder die Aufbewahrungsdauer in einen anderen Wert geändert wird.

 > [!TIP]
-> Die beste Methode zum Identifizieren eines inaktiven Postfachs ist die Verwendung des **Distinguished Name** oder des **Exchange GUID** -Werts.
-Durch Verwenden eines dieser Werte können Sie verhindern, versehentlich das falsche Postfach anzugeben.
+> The best way to identify an inactive mailbox is by using its **Distinguished Name** or **Exchange GUID** value.
+Using one of these values helps prevent accidentally specifying the wrong mailbox.

 ### <a name="change-the-duration-for-an-in-place-hold"></a>Ändern der Dauer für einen In-Situ-Speicher